Pikes Peak Alpine School COVID-19 Management Plan

 Sleeping Arrangements – Client and guide separation will be required.
 This means no sharing of tents.
 Clients that are coming in as a group and have already been cohabiting together can share a tent or bunk.

-Group gear or PPAS rental gear that is shared on a trip (such as ropes, harnesses and helmets) will need to be on rotation.
+Group gear or PPAS rental gear that is shared on a trip (such as ropes, harnesses and helmets) will be on rotation.
 Gear will be quarantined for three days between uses.
 If use is required in less than three days, washing or disinfecting will be required.

 Since this pandemic is evolving, we will change this document as new information becomes relevant.
 We will continue to check in with the CDC and land managers, as well as adhere to closures due to COVID-19.